codeclimate/codeclimate-rubocop/config/contents/lint/return_in_void_context.md

-This cop checks for the use of a return with a value in a context where the value will be ignored. (initialize and setter methods)
+Checks for the use of a return with a value in a context where the value will be ignored. (initialize and setter methods)

 ### Example: